 Predators target hotels and motels because tourists carry money and are thinking more about having fun than travel security – and know little about the area they’re visiting.
 Call ahead to local police to find out the crime rate at a specific lodging.

-Hotels have an ever-changing cast of guests that criminals blend into, phones linking all rooms by dialing a room-number, easily bribed staff, easily-obtained staff uniforms and badges, and notoriously sloppy security.A well-travelled businesswoman heard a knock on her Los Gatos CA motel room door, assumed it was a colleague, and opened it – to a rapist.
+Hotels have an ever-changing cast of guests that criminals blend into, phones linking all rooms by dialing a room-number, easily bribed staff, easily-obtained staff uniforms and badges, and often sloppy security.A well-travelled businesswoman heard a knock on her Los Gatos CA motel room door, assumed it was a colleague, and opened it – to a rapist.
 The motel had no basic security devices and no security staff after dark.
 Other than fire codes, there are no national standards and few state codes for security at the country's 47,000 hotels’ 4.4 million rooms.

 • Accept no room on the ground floor (greater burglary risk) or